LWFlouisa/Yumemoire/STYLEGUIDE.md

 ### For More Information
 I will be plugging my two game design documents for further information.

+### Translation
+When that time comes I will do translation, do to not do translations to English language without my expressed permission.
+If you see a copy of this in any language besides French, except in situations I specify in this agreement, you're are being conned.
+I will not charge people for a poorly translated English release.

 #### Main Concepts
 [KEY CONCEPTS](https://lwflouisa.github.io/Yumemoire/DesignDocument/KeyConceptsForGameLoops)
 [MAIN GAMEPLAY ELEMENTS](https://lwflouisa.github.io/Yumemoire/DesignDocument/gameplay_elements_revised.jpg)